Please feel free to get in touch with one of our friendly team – we’re always happy to help!

 The last stop on your trip definitely won’t disappoint!
 The Cotswolds are famous for vast rolling hills, quaint villages and picture-perfect scenery.
 Walk along the part of the Cotswolds Way, an incredibly scenic trail going over 100 miles along the west of the hills.
 Stop off in a few cosy country pubs for some traditional English food and a couple of well-earned pints!

-To get back to Leeds, you’ll need to set off reasonably early to make it back for 11am.
+To get back to Leeds, you’ll need to set off reasonably early to make it back for your drop-off time.
 The fastest route should take roughly 3 hours, but if time is on your side, an hour detour through the Peak District would give you one last scenic stretch before the end of your trip.